better-internet/radworks-docs/docs/connecting-to-ethereum/setting-up-wallet.md

 ![Wallet Connect][qr]

 When scanning the QR code you'll be prompted in your wallet to "Connect to Radicle Upstream".
-Once you've done that, the Upstream app ui will update to show the balance of your connected wallet.
+Once you've done that, Upstream will update to show the balance of your connected wallet.

 ![Wallet Page][wp]